seanbreckenridge/malexport/README.md

 ### parse

-The `parse` subcommand includes lots of commands which take the saved data and clean it up a bit.
+The `parse` subcommand includes corresponding commands which take the saved data, clean it up a bit into easier to manipulate representations.
 Those each have python functions which can be imported from `malexport.parse`, or called from the CLI to produce JSON:

 `$ malexport parse xml ./animelist.xml | jq '.entries[106]'`